RE-SS3D/SS3D/CONTRIBUTING.md

 This document is for outlining the guidelines for contributing to the RE:SS3D project.
 If you have any questions, ask a council member on our [Discord Server](https://discord.gg/Z3sPhyS).

 **First, check out https://ss3d.space/contribute/, which has a breakdown of the different types of contributions as well as asset kits, guides, and todo boards for each.

-For programmers, we also have a [code (C#) style guide](Documents/C_SHARP.md).**
+The game itself is made in Unity and written in C#, check out our  [code (C#) style guide](Documents/C_SHARP.md).
+We use mirror for networking and there is a helpful document explaining it's use with Unity [here](https://mirror-networking.com/docs/)**

 ## SETTING UP THE PROJECT